athifirshad/k8s-demo/readMe.md

  kubectl apply -f k8s/rollout.yml
 ```

-You can also the kubernetes dashboard by executing the command below which will return a link:
+You can also view the kubernetes dashboard by executing the command below which will return a link:

 ```bash
  minikube dashboard